gvwilson/sensibleadventures/booksters-apprentice.md

 between his knees and twisted the lid.
 A pair of glowing dots shot out.

-"What in the hells are those?"
-Gaeston demanded.
+"What in the saints' names are those?"
+Vurt demanded.

-"They're from the East Pole," Thomas said as the buzzing points of light flew away into the night.
+"They're from the East Pole," Thomas said as the buzzing points of light circled around him, fascinated by the shifting patterns on his jacket.
+"No, no, shoo.
+Shoo."
+He brushed them away.
+Together, the little lights flew away into the night.
 "Aren't they marvelous?
 They're drawn to power like bees to nectar.
 If anyone's working magic up here tonight, these little darlings will find them."

 With a twitch of his hand, the *Presumption* heeled sharply.
 The Avauntois cursed and grabbed for handholds.
 "It would probably best